-Net cash provided by financing activities was \$2.7 million for the 13 weeks ended April 3, 2021 compared to \$94.8 million net cash provided by financing activities for the same period in fiscal 2020.
-The net cash provided by financing activities of \$2.7 million for the 13 weeks ended April 3, 2021 was primarily due to proceeds from the exercise of stock options while the net cash provided by financing activities of \$94.8 million for the same period in fiscal 2020 was primarily related to \$90.0 million in proceeds received from our Revolving Credit Facility Loan as well as proceeds from the exercise of share-based awards.
+Net cash provided by financing activities was \$4.4 million for the 26 weeks ended July 3, 2021 compared to \$13.8 million net cash provided by financing activities for the same period in fiscal 2020.
+The decrease in net cash provided by financing activities was primarily due to a decrease in proceeds received from the exercise of stock options.